Amourspirit/python-ooouno-ex/README.md

 poetry install
 ```

-Now, here's how we hack the virtual environment.
+Now, here's how we hack the virtual environment using the [oooenv] tool which is installed in the virtual environment.
 We're creating a secondary virtual environment configuration that runs off of the copy of Python 3.8 that is embedded in LibreOfiice (where the `uno` and `unohelper` packages are installed.)
 The first time you run this `oooenv env -t` command, the secondary environment configuration is created and activated.
 Thereafter, the `-t` switch tells the command to toggle between the main virtual environment and this special UNO evnvironment.